 Post-Storm Generator Recovery and Inspection

-Once a hurricane has passed, businesses should not assume their generator is immediately ready for continued operation.
+Once a hurricane has passed, do not assume the generator is immediately ready for continued operation.
 A post-storm inspection is necessary to ensure the unit is functioning safely and efficiently.

 - Inspect fuel lines and tanks for leaks or damage.